Jaya8277/Food_Web/README.md

 # Food Ordering Website

-Welcome to the Food Ordering Website project!
-This is a mini project created with React.js, Redux for ordering food online.
-The website includes features such as user authentication, a home page with a menu, category pages, detailed food pages, a user profile, and a shopping cart.
+The Food Ordering Website is a mini project built with React.js and Redux, designed for online food ordering.
+It features user authentication, a home page with a menu and categories, detailed food pages, a user profile, and a shopping cart.
+Users can register, log in, view/edit profiles, and manage their cart with Redux for state management.
+The project showcases modern web development practices for a seamless user experience.

 ## Screenshots